-Figure 2 displays the results of the model comparing municipalities' tax and nontax economic development incentive spending before and after GASB 77, with robust standard errors clustered on the municipality and year-month.
+Table 1 displays the results of the model comparing municipalities' tax and nontax economic development incentive spending before and after GASB 77, with robust standard errors clustered on the municipality and year-month.
 As a reminder, we predict that GASB 77 will lead municipalities to reduce their incentive spending, and therefore we expect a negative treatment effect.
 We find little evidence in support of this expectation.
-While there are no significant differences between tax and non-tax spending prior to GASB 77, the same hold true after the legislation was enacted: the average treatment effect on the treated (ATT) is non-significant in sixteen of the seventeen post-treatment periods.
+Across several different combinations of fixed effects and standard error clustering strategies, we estimate a coefficient suggesting a decline in tax incentive spending of 0.5 percentage points relative to non-tax incentive spending after GASB 77; however, this effect is imprecisely estimated and not statistically significant in any specification.
+Further, while we cannot rule out the possibility that the effect of GASB 77 on tax incentive spending was zero, we can rule out effect sizes larger than 1.3 percentage points.